Header menu logo Euclid

 Returns: Quaternion

-Get a new Quaternion that rotates around the same axis but with the different angle.
+Get a new Quaternion that rotates around the same axis but with a different angle.
 In Radians.
+Fails for identity or near-identity quaternions where the rotation axis is not defined (angle ≈ 0).

 angleInRadians : float